-I have 40 years experience as an emergency physician, most of those years as Medical Director of a 50,000 visit per year suburban Emergency Department.
-For over 30 of those years I have provided expert witness review and testimony in cases involving alleged medical negligence in the fields of Emergency Medicine, Urgent Care, EMS and general inpatient and outpatient practice.
+I have 40 years experience as an emergency physician, 25 of those years as Medical Director of a 50,000 visit per year suburban Emergency Department.
+For over 35 of those years I have provided expert witness review and testimony in cases involving alleged medical negligence in the fields of Emergency Medicine, Urgent Care, EMS and general inpatient and outpatient practice.
 I am board certified in Emergency Medicine through 2022 and was also board certified in Family Medicine for 30+ years until voluntarily relinquishing my certification in 2013.
 I assist both plaintiff and defense attorneys with malpractice litigation.
-My CV can be found here.
-References are available from attorneys with whom I have worked.
+References are available from any attorney with whom I have worked.

 - Medical record review.
 I have been reading both office and hospital medical records for my entire career and know where to look for evidence in a chart.
 Based on my experience as both a clinician and expert witness, I candidly point out to both defense and plaintiff attorneys the strengths and weaknesses of a case – in addition to addressing issues regarding the standard of care.
 This saves attorneys and their clients a great deal of time and money that might be wasted on either the pursuit or defense of a marginal case.
-My reputation and integrity are my greatest assets, and my opinions are based on an honest appraisal of each unfortunate outcome, regardless of whether the care is appropriate or substandard care.
+My reputation and integrity are my greatest assets, and my opinions are based on an honest appraisal of each unfortunate outcome, regardless of whether the care is appropriate or substandard.

-- Trial Testimony: While the vast majority of cases settle before trial, I have testified at trial in two states.
+- Trial Testimony: While the vast majority of cases settle before trial, I have testified at trial in three states.

 - Client counseling: I am happy to discuss my opinions with the clients of the attorneys with whom I work.
-I find this particularly helpful when I inform a plaintiff attorney that the care his/her client received does not rise to the level of medical malpractice.
+I find this particularly helpful when I inform a plaintiff attorney that the care his/her client received met the standard of care.

-- Research: Should you need additional references or information, I have access to the full range of medical literature and the assistance of a medical librarian.
+- Research: Should you need additional references or information, I have access to the full range of medical literature including UpToDateOnline.

 - Communications and timeliness: I respond to requests by phone or email within 24 hours and will report back to you with opinions within 2 weeks, less if the situation requires.

-- Newsletter: I write the Medical Malpractice Bulletin.
-This free email publication includes a brief essay on an issue of interest to both me and (hopefully) my attorney clients, and an update of news items pertaining to our mutual interests.
-(I try to highlight principles of malpractice medicine and law rather than individual cases.)
+- Newsletter: I write Medical Malpractice Bulletin.
+This free monthly email publication includes both an original essay or review (“Perspective”) plus summaries and links to other published articles or studies of interest from the medical literature.
+The Bulletin highlights principles of malpractice medicine and law, not individual cases.
 It is sent only to those attorneys with whom I have previously worked and to those who ask to be on the mailing list.
-Since its inception, not a single attorney has asked to be removed from the mailing list.
+Since its inception, not a single attorney has unsubscribed.

 - An initial telephone consultation is free.

 - Thereafter, I charge a very competitive and reasonable hourly rate with a 2 hour minimum.
 Contact me for details.